Infiniti QX80: Second generation (Z62; 2011)

 On 31 March 2010, Infiniti debuted the 2011 QX56 at the New York International Auto Show.
 No longer sharing a platform with the F-Alpha-based Nissan Armada, the QX56 shares the same body with the Y62 Patrol, which also marked the first time that a Patrol-based vehicle had been sold in North America since 1969.

 Development of the Z62 QX56 began in 2006 following the concurrent Y62 Patrol program (since 2003), after Nissan management voted to move QX56 production back to Japan and separate from the Nissan Armada, after the JA60 QX56's production run concluded.
 By 2007, a styling proposal by Shinya Momokawa and Akihiro Sugita was approved by the board and frozen for production.

+Although it was made by Nissan Shatai in Japan, the model was export-only, even if some models were later reverse-exported by Japanese grey importers, alongside many Infiniti-branded models, such as the FX (later QX70), G35 (Q60), and many others.
+It has been a popular parallel import vehicle for years, alongside the related Y62 Patrol, as its initial version and later facelifts are targeted as grey import vehicles.
+Japanese tuner Tommykaira also made a tuned version of the QX56, released in Japan in 2013, called 'QX56 PREMIUM'.
+Many QX56s (and later QX80s) are up for sale in Japan as grey imports in the country.

 Compared to its predecessor, the Z62 QX56 is 1.4 inches longer and 1.1 inches wider.
 Most of the frame's body mass is made from high-tensile steel, but the QX manages to be more rugged with its body-on-frame concept.
 Both the front and rear feature independent suspension double wishbone suspensions combined with the new Hydraulic Body Motion Control System.
 The QX comes standard with 20-inch wheels, with 22-inch wheels available.
 4WD versions have a four-setting terrain control which includes rock, snow, sand and dirt modes.
 This generation abandoned the disguised rear door handle design that was installed in the C-pillar.